GEO-Protocol/Documentation/node.md

 |Vector of addresses of the contractor| Vector of pairs `(address type; address)`.
 As was mentioned above, the node currently supports only one type of address: `IPv4`, and its type code is `12`|
 | Equivalent ID | ID if the [equivalent](https://github.com/GEO-Protocol/specs-protocol/blob/master/trust_lines/trust_lines.md#trust-lines-equivalents) in which TL (Trust Line) should be opened: an integer greater than 0. |

+This command initialises a Trust Line with contractor.
+The transaction involves both current node and contractor's node.
+Ensures cryptographic keys exchange.

 #### Example
 ```
 > echo -e "13e5cf8c-5834-4e52-b65b-f9281dd1ff91\tINIT:contractors/trust-line\t1\t12\t127.0.0.1:2002\t1\n" > fifo/commands.fifo